-- 1) Choose Lists => Read Components List (or Lists => Read Parts List). - 2) In the dialog box Select Components List you select the folder where the list is placed, specify whether it is an Excel file (file type \.xls) or a comma separated file (file type \.csv), and double-click on the file.
+- 1) Choose Lists => Read Components List (or Lists => Read Parts List). - 2) In the dialog box Select Components List: Select the folder where the list is placed, specify whether it is an Excel file (file type \.xls) or a comma separated file (file type \.csv), and double-click on the file. - 3) In the dialog box Select Format file: Select the format file which is to be used for instance ComponentsList.cff.